 - Take a tablespoon of raw shea butter.
 You can melt the shea butter over a water bath (au bain-marie).

 - Once the butter has cooled slightly, add a few drops of lavender or ylang ylang essential oil.
 This step is not mandatory.

-- Make small sections of your hair and apply the liquified butter to the scalp and entire length of hair.
+- Cut small sections of your hair and apply the liquefied butter to the scalp and entire hair length.

 - Let it sit for half an hour and then rinse your hair with a mild shampoo.

 5.1 Prevents hair lossThe fatty acids of shea butter care for the scalp and hair.
 It also provides many essential nutrients that improve both scalp and hair health.
 These will in turn strengthen your hair follicles and reduce hair loss and hair loss.
 Another important property of shea butter is its anti-inflammatory properties.
 Scalp conditions can be treated by these compounds, thereby reducing hair loss.
 Your hair will become thicker and have a natural shine if you use shea butter (19).

 Shea butter is effective in soothing a dry itchy scalp or dandruff.
 It has anti-inflammatory properties and is rich in fats that are absorbed into the skin without leaving a greasy residue or clogging pores (20).
 Therefore, it is extremely effective in relieving dry scalp, scalp psoriasis and other scalp conditions.

 Shea butter has a moisturizing and regenerative effect on your hair and scalp.
 It strengthens hair strands and reduces breakage.
 Because the butter is rich in vitamins A and E, it also soothes dry hair and repairs split ends (21).

 The presence of vitamins A and E makes Shea butter an excellent choice to nourish and hydrate your hair from roots to ends.
 You can use the butter as a natural conditioner.
 It is very effective at retaining moisture without making the hair greasy or heavy (22).